bmink/sprited/README.md

   }
 ]
 ```
-To create a full set of the sprite rotated 360 degrees in specific increments,
-use `sprited <spritefile.json> rotate360 <increment>`.
-This will output a
-a sprite set with all degree increments.
-Eg. if `increment == 15`, then the
-output array will contain 24 sprites: 0deg, 15deg, 30deg, 45deg, all the
-way to 335deg.

 The rotation is done with an inverse mapping + bilinear interpolation algorithm
 with presets that work OK... but don't expect wonders.
 Algorithmically rotated